awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 + `opendistro.alerting.alert_history_rollover_period`
 + `opendistro.alerting.filter_by_backend_roles`

-All other settings use the default values, and you can't change them\.
+All other settings use the default values which you can't change\.

-To disable the alerting feature, send the following request:
+To disable alerting, send the following request:

 ```
 PUT _cluster/settings